betorvs/sensu-opsgenie-handler/README.md

   version     Print the version number of this plugin

 Flags:
       --addHooksToDetails                Include the checks.hooks in details to send to OpsGenie -a, --auth string                      The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int             The maximum length of the description field (default 15000) -d, --descriptionTemplate string       The template for the description to be sent (default "{{.Check.Output}}") --escalation-team string           The OpsGenie Escalation Responders Team, use default from OPSGENIE_ESCALATION_TEAM env var
   -F, --fullDetails                      Include the more details to send to OpsGenie like proxy_entity_name, occurrences and agent details arch and os
-  -h, --help                         help for sensu-opsgenie-handler -i, --includeEventInNote           Include the event JSON in the payload sent to OpsGenie -l, --messageLimit int             The maximum length of the message field (default 130) -m, --messageTemplate string       The template for the message to be sent (default "{{.Entity.Name}}/{{.Check.Name}}") -p, --priority string              The OpsGenie Alert Priority, use default from OPSGENIE_PRIORITY env var (default "P3") -r, --region string                The OpsGenie API Region (us or eu), use default from OPSGENIE_REGION env var (default "us")
+  -h, --help                             help for sensu-opsgenie-handler -i, --includeEventInNote               Include the event JSON in the payload sent to OpsGenie -l, --messageLimit int                 The maximum length of the message field (default 130) -m, --messageTemplate string           The template for the message to be sent (default "{{.Entity.Name}}/{{.Check.Name}}") -p, --priority string                  The OpsGenie Alert Priority, use default from OPSGENIE_PRIORITY env var (default "P3")
+  -r, --region string                    The OpsGenie API Region (us or eu), use default from OPSGENIE_REGION env var (default "us")
+      --remediation-event-alias string   Replace opsgenie alias with this value and add only output as node in opsgenie.
+Should be used with auto remediation checks
+      --remediation-events               Enable Remediation Events to send check.output to opsgenie using alert alias from remediation-event-alias configuration
-      --schedule-team string         The OpsGenie Schedule Responders Team, use default from OPSGENIE_SCHEDULE_TEAM env var -s, --sensuDashboard string        The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
+      --schedule-team string             The OpsGenie Schedule Responders Team, use default from OPSGENIE_SCHEDULE_TEAM env var
+  -s, --sensuDashboard string            The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
 Use OPSGENIE_SENSU_DASHBOARD.
 Example: http://sensu-dashboard.example.local/c/~/n (default "disabled")
+      --tagTemplate strings              The template to assign for the incident in OpsGenie (default [{{.Entity.Name}},{{.Check.Name}},{{.Entity.Namespace}},{{.Entity.EntityClass}}])
-  -t, --team string                  The OpsGenie Team, use default from OPSGENIE_TEAM env var -T, --titlePrettify                Remove all -, /, \ and apply strings.Title in message title -w, --withAnnotations              Include the event.metadata.Annotations in details to send to OpsGenie -W, --withLabels                   Include the event.metadata.Labels in details to send to OpsGenie
+  -t, --team string                      The OpsGenie Team, use default from OPSGENIE_TEAM env var -T, --titlePrettify                    Remove all -, /, \ and apply strings.Title in message title
+      --visibility-teams string          The OpsGenie Visibility Responders Team, use default from OPSGENIE_VISIBILITY_TEAMS env var: sre,ops (splitted by commas)
+  -w, --withAnnotations                  Include the event.metadata.Annotations in details to send to OpsGenie -W, --withLabels                       Include the event.metadata.Labels in details to send to OpsGenie

 Use "sensu-opsgenie-handler [command] --help" for more information about a command.